Graph is a Substrate Across Data Modalities: The G-Substrate Framework

 To empirically support this perspective, we examine whether structurally similar graph configurations recur across heterogeneous tasks and whether they play comparable structural roles despite differences in task semantics.
 We provide evidence for this perspective through quantitative structural statistics and qualitative motif analysis across heterogeneous domains, as reported in Table~\ref{tab:sec2_structural_signal}.
 These statistics summarize coarse topological properties, including average degree (AvgDeg), average shortest path length (ASPL), and the prevalence of simple local motifs such as two-hop chains and hub-centered patterns.
 Although global graph properties differ substantially, coarse local structures recur with non-trivial frequency in all settings studied.
 Beyond their prevalence, these graph structures play aligned functional roles.
 Figure~\ref{fig:motif_constraint_role} shows a hub-centered configuration in an event graph and a scene graph.
 In the former, the event \textit{received} participates in multiple temporal dependencies; in the latter, the object \textit{horse} participates in multiple spatial relations.
 While task semantics differ, the central node in both cases coordinates multiple edges and constrains how they compose, indicating cross-domain invariance at the level of graph structure rather than task-specific meaning.
 These observations are drawn from representative datasets in scene graph generation, event relation extraction, molecular graphs, and algorithmic graph tasks, with detailed dataset descriptions and measurements provided in Appendix~\ref{app:empirical_motivation}.

 To formalize this substrate-oriented view, we treat a graph as the fundamental structural representation.
 Specifically, a graph is defined as a set of structural triples $ G = \{(u, r, v)\}, $ where \(u\) and \(v\) denote entities and \(r\) denotes a typed edge between them.
-Crucially, a graph excludes task-specific semantics, execution logic, and optimization objectives; its identity is determined solely by the structural configuration it encodes.
-Optionally, entities or edges may be associated with attributes, which are treated as auxiliary annotations and do not alter the underlying relational structure.
+The relation label \(r\) and entity identities are preserved as part of the structural representation; relations such as \emph{before} or \emph{wearing} retain their inherent meaning.
+What this definition excludes is \emph{task-specific framing}, such as loss functions, execution logic, and optimization objectives, rather than the semantic content of relations and entities themselves.
+A graph's identity is determined solely by the structural configuration it encodes, not by how a particular task consumes it.
+Entities or edges may carry optional attributes, which serve as auxiliary annotations and leave the relational structure unchanged.

 The graph substrate perspective treats graph as an intermediate structural representation intended to persist across learning contexts.
 For a graph to serve this role, two requirements follow.
 First, graphs arising from different learning settings must be structurally compatible so that they can reside in a unified representation space.
 Second, training must explicitly support the reuse of graphs across functional roles, rather than confining them to task-local roles.
 G-Substrate operationalizes these requirements through a unified structural schema and an interleaved cross-task training strategy.